dgoppenheimer/oppenheimer-blog/_posts/2015-11-04-textwrangler-solarized.md

 Here is how I got the Solarized themes working in Textwrangler 5.0:

 Open Terminal (MacOSX)
-Download the [BBEdit Color Schemes Pack](https://github.com/billkeller/BBEdit-Color-Schemes-Pack) from GitHub, and copy the `.bbcolors` files to the
+Download the [BBEdit Color Schemes Pack](https://github.com/billkeller/BBEdit-Color-Schemes-Pack) from GitHub, and copy the `.bbcolors` files to the directory:

 {% highlight console %}
-~/Library/Application Support/TextWrangler/Color Schemes directory
+~/Library/Application Support/TextWrangler/Color Schemes
 {% endhighlight %}